 9 out of 10 projects fail, according to BCG.
-How are your projects going?
+Are you suffering from insight project failures?

 Last week I was fortunate to attend an Institute of Directors’ Business Breakfast, being hosted by Dotted Eyes.
 The topic was “IT for non-IT directors” and focussed on how to improve the effectiveness of your projects.
 This was achieved through the metaphor of a safari and different big beasts to beware of through the project lifecycle.

 At first this felt nostalgic, reminding me of all those years I spent in IT roles (including project & programme management).
 Leading projects always gives you opportunity to see plenty of project failures along the way.

 But as we worked through 7 tips to improve the chances of your project being a success, I was struck by something else.
 Firstly, that this content was clearly being shared from personal experience.
 Then, that it reminded me of my experience as a Customer Insight Leader.
 Many of these tips applied to how to succeed in that leadership challenge.